 From shoddy Wi-Fi to digital distractions, our tech can make remote work miserable.
-Here’s how to overcome the problems.
-For example, your Wi-Fi slows down to a crawl, the new software tools you work with are confusing and your computer mouse is a piece of junk.
 Without an IT department, you are on your own so its important to overcome tech problems when you working from home.

-Our most common work-from-home tech issues are the ones that slow down our productivity: unreliable internet connections, low-quality video calls, software programs that are too narrowly tailored and uncomfortable work stations.
+Our most common work-from-home tech issues are the ones that slow down our productivity: unreliable internet connections, low-quality video calls, inadequate software programs and uncomfortable work stations.

 So, what’s the spot?
 Less is better, especially fewer gadgets and fewer work apps.
 That principle can guide us to a simpler, less frustrating setup that enables us to work well with our colleagues.